brenoslivio/Sound-Chaser-Store/README.md

 The application was developed utilizing the React framework for the front-end implementation.
 The development process involved meticulous organization of the codebase into modular components, adhering to best practices for code structuring and maintainability.
 Additionally, the user interface design was carefully crafted to ensure a visually appealing and intuitive user experience.

+### <a id="3.3" /> 3.3.
+Final Release

+In the final version of our project, we took a significant step forward by integrating MongoDB as the backend for our React application using Node.js.
+This integration allowed us to seamlessly store, retrieve, and manipulate data, enhancing the overall functionality and user experience of our application.

 ## <a id="4" /> 4.
 Test Procedures

 Manual tests will be performed for login and registration, insertions and management of products, users, filtering, searching, and also simulation of purchases in various scenarios.
-For Milestone 2, only client-side tests are considered.
 No additional frameworks will be used for the tests.
+These tests were implemented in the Milestone 2 and also verified in the final version with the MongoDB integration.

 ### <a id="4.1" /> 4.1.
 Test Plan